WeiyanXiang/algorithm-study/src/main/resource/finance/probability/coin_triplets.md

-part A if you keep toss a fiar coin expected number of tosses such that you can have HHH in a row? what is expected number of tosses to have THH in a row?
+part A if you keep toss a fair coin expected number of tosses such that you can have HHH in a row? what is expected number of tosses to have THH in a row?